Korea corporate bank accounts in 2024

 Bank refuses to onboard a foreign company which does not have a physical office in Korea, including Korean customers and suppliers.

-- Healy Consultants Group PLC will open an international corporate bank account with a top tier bank outside Korea (e g in New York, Germany, Liechtenstein, Austria, Bulgaria, South Africa, Australia, London, South America or Dubai).
+- Healy Consultants Group will open an international corporate bank account with a top tier bank outside Korea (e g in New York, Germany, Liechtenstein, Austria, Bulgaria, South Africa, Australia, London, South America or Dubai).

 Bank insists that the bank signatory, shareholders or directors travel to Korea for a one-hour bank interview.